HSRP Configuration and Load Balancing Explained

 Debugging and troubleshooting HSRP configuration

-If the HSRP configuration does not work, use the following steps to debug and troubleshoot the configuration.
+If the HSRP configuration does not work, follow these steps to debug and troubleshoot it.

 Check the IP configuration of PCs

 PCs of the local subnet must be configured to forward traffic to the virtual IP address of the HSRP group.
-If PCs are configured to forward traffic to the physical interface of the router, the HSRP configuration will not work.
+If PCs are configured to forward traffic to the router's physical interface, HSRP will not work.

 Check the HSRP group ID members

 The HSRP group ID must be the same on all members.
 HSRP uses the group ID to add an interface to the group.
-If two interfaces are configured with two different group IDs, they will work in two different groups.
+If two interfaces are configured with different group IDs, they will belong to different groups.

 Check the virtual IP address on all members

-The "show standby brief" command provides the summarized version of the configuration.
-If you want to view the detailed version of the configuration, use the "show standby" command.
+This command provides the summarized version of the configuration.
+To view the detailed configuration, use the "show standby" command.

 ComputerNetworkingNotes CCNA Study Guide HSRP Configuration and Load Balancing Explained